gabrielraya/gabrielraya.github.io/_posts/2022-09-28-diffusion-models.md

 <p align="justify">
-Diffusion Models (DMs) are probabilistic models that are capable to model high-dimensional distribution using two diffusion process: 1) a   <em>forward diffusion process</em> maps data to a noise distribution, i.e., an isotropic Gaussian, and 2) a <em>reverse diffusion process</em> that moves samples from the noise distribution back to the data distribution.
-The essential idea, inspired by nonequilibrium statistical physics and introduced by Sohl-Dickstein et. al. <d-cite key="sohl2015deep"></d-cite>, is to <b>systematically</b> and slowly destroy structure in a data distribution through an iterative diffusion process.
+Diffusion Models  are probabilistic models that are capable to model high-dimensional distributions using two diffusion processes: 1) a   <em>forward diffusion process</em> maps data to a noise distribution, i.e., an isotropic Gaussian, and 2) a <em>reverse diffusion process</em> that moves samples from the noise distribution back to the data distribution.
+The essential idea in diffusion models, inspired by nonequilibrium statistical physics and introduced by Sohl-Dickstein et. al. <d-cite key="sohl2015deep"></d-cite>, is to <b>systematically</b> and slowly destroy structure in a data distribution through an iterative diffusion process.
 Then learn a reverse diffusion process that restores structure in data.
-In this way, learning in a diffusion Model consists on estimating small perturbations which is more tractable that approximating the partition function.<br><br>
+In this way, learning in a diffusion model consists on estimating small perturbations which is more tractable that approximating the partition function.<br><br>

 Stochastic process can be time-continuous or discrete.
 Because a diffusion process is a stochastic process, diffusion models can be time-continuous or discrete.
-I will start explaining time-discrete DMs.
+I will start explaining time-discrete diffusion models.

 </p>